-With the wartime emergence of the navy as an important part in the strategy of cutting off the South, Congress revisited the issue and in 1862 revised the officer ranks of the navy.
-With "An Act to established and equalize the Grade of Line Officers of the United States Navy," July 16, 1862, the navy was for the first time authorized flag officer grades, rear admiral and commodore, and a naval line officer equivalent was established for every army officer rank.
+With the wartime emergence of the navy as an important part in the strategy of cutting off the South, Congress revisited the issue in the course of expanding the navy to wartime scale.
+With "An Act to established and equalize the Grade of Line Officers of the United States Navy," July 16, 1862, the navy was for the first time authorized the flag grades of rear admiral and commodore, and a naval line officer equivalent was established for every army officer rank.

 Congress had been silent on the staff corps officers of the navy, however.
-Because their previous relative ranks had been based on the old line officer structure, some senior staff officers felt they had been given a rank reduction.
-For instance, a surgeon over 12 years seniority had previously ranked with a commander, but after the 1862 legislation, a commander would rank with a lieutenant colonel in the army, while the surgeon remained equal to a major.
-On March 13, 1863, Secretary of the Navy Gideon Welles issued a General Order that realigned and generally increased the relative ranks of the staff corps, bringing them more into line with those of comparable officers in the army.
-This included giving bureau chiefs the temporary relative rank of commodore while so serving.
+Because their previous relative ranks had been based on the old line officer structure, some senior staff officers felt their status should be clarified with regard to the new line ranks.
+On March 13, 1863, Secretary of the Navy Gideon Welles issued a general order that realigned and generally increased the relative ranks of the staff corps, bringing them more into line with those of comparable officers in the army.
+This included giving bureau chiefs the temporary relative rank of commodore while so serving, and the granting of relative rank to naval constructors for the first time.
 Because Congress did not confirm these ranks through legislation, they were rescinded in 1869.

 |Line Officers||Medical Officers|

 |Brigadier General||Captain (10 years seniority)||Commodore|

 |Chief of the Bureau of Medicine and Surgery*|